SamiPerttu/fundsp/README.md

-If maximum speed is important, then it is a good idea to use block processing, as it amortizes function calling, processing setup and dynamic network overhead.
+If maximum speed is important, then it is a good idea to use block processing, as it amortizes function calling, processing setup and dynamic network overhead, and enables explicit [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data) support.

 Mono samples can be retrieved with `get_mono` and `filter_mono` methods.
 The `get_mono` method returns the next sample from a generator that has no inputs and one or two outputs,